laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 They are mentioned here for completeness and to provide some context.

 CBOR defines a palette of basic types that are the usual integers, floating-point numbers, strings, arrays, maps and other.
-Extended types may be constructing from these basic types.
+Extended types may be constructed from these basic types.
 These basic and extended types are used to construct the data model of a CBOR protocol.
-While not required, the data model of a protocol is often described using {{-cddl}}.
+While not required, {{-cddl}} may be used to describe the data model of a protocol.
-The types in the data model are serialized per RFC 8949 to create encoded CBOR.
+The types in the data model are serialized per {{-cbor}} to create encoded CBOR.

 CBOR allows certain data types to be serialized in multiple ways to facilitate easier implementation in constrained environments.
 For example, indefinite-length encoding enables strings, arrays, and maps to be streamed without knowing their length upfront.